Why tawny is the best Port for Christmas

 Graham’s sits alongside Dow’s, Warre’s and Cockburn’s as part of the enviable stable of Port houses built up by the Symington family, which has become the leading vineyard holder in the Douro since a 19-year-old Andrew James Symington moved there in 1882.
 As well as age-statement tawnies, Graham’s also makes single-harvest ones, from an individual vintage.
 Other houses with a more Portuguese heritage call such bottlings colheitas – ‘colheita’ being Portuguese for ‘harvest’.
 And, one house that specialises in the category is Quinta da Noval (itself now owned by French insurance group AXA and overseen by a Brit, the urbane Christian Seely).

 Colheitas are aged for a minimum of seven years in wood before bottling, and Seely contends that such a regime means the wines can offer great quality at a fairly young stage of their life, unlike a vintage port (you could also argue that they’re rarer; Noval has made seven colheitas in 30 years, whereas it has declared a vintage in each of the last 10).
-On the evidence of the 2007 Quinta do Noval (bottled this year), I’d have to agree.
+On the evidence of the 2007 Quinta do Noval (bottled in 2021), I’d have to agree.
 Colheitas tend to be richer than age-statement tawnies, and this one features a wonderful melange of Christmas-cake fruit – nuts, raisins, dates – with a lifted note of apricot tart.

 In recent years, white Port has become something of a hit when part of a refreshing summer cocktail, taken with tonic, ice and a sprig of mint.
 But, when taken solo, this incarnation can be enjoyed year-round – especially when it gets the tawny-ageing treatment.